nautobot/nautobot-app-floor-plan/docs/user/app_overview.md

 - Provides visualization of Objects (Devices, Power Panels, Power Feeds and Racks) on a floor map.
 - Provides visualization of Power Panels, and Racks being assigned to a Rack Group on a floor map.
-- Provides visualization of Tenant and Tenant Groups for objects on a floor map.
+- Provides visualization of Tenant and Tenant Groups for Objects on a floor map.
-- Provides easy navigation from floor map to object and subsequently device from Rack.
+- Provides easy navigation from floor map to Object and subsequently device from Rack.
 - Provides the ability to assign Objects to coordinates / tiles.
   - From the Floor Plan UI
   - From the Object UI.